adolgert/discretenext/README.md

 ![Interrupter model has three places, three transitions](interrupter.png)

+The actualy model used has two A transitions and two B transitions.
+The multiple A transitions don't seem to compete.
+The multiple B transitions are the ones that show this error.
 The net result of the model is that one of the transitions fires 48.9% ± 1e-4% of the time for one simulation, and the other fires 50.1% ± 1e-4% of the time.
 Doesn't sound like a lot, but I feel like I haven't